best-practice-and-impact/govcookiecutter/docs/accessibility.md

 - navigate most of the website using speech recognition software
 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
-- We've also made the website text as simple as possible to understand.
+- we've also made the website text as simple as possible to understand.

 [AbilityNet][abilitynet] has advice on making your device easier to use if you have a disability.